richardtape/kupukupu/dev-docs/current-state.md

             -   Read items: Reduced opacity (0.6), muted text color
             -   Active items: Full opacity regardless of read state, focused border
             -   Error state: Red border with centered error message

+    -   Star Button (`<kupukupu-star-button>`):
+        -   Provides starring functionality for feed items
+        -   Features:
+            -   Custom SVG icons for starred/unstarred states
+            -   Smooth animations with reduced motion support
+            -   Keyboard shortcut support (mod+s)
+            -   Theme-aware styling using CSS custom properties
+            -   Persistent storage of starred items
+            -   Shadow DOM encapsulation for style isolation
+        -   Attributes:
+            -   `itemId`: The ID of the feed item this button is associated with
+            -   `starred`: Boolean attribute indicating if the item is starred
+        -   Events:
+            ```javascript
+            // Events emitted by the star button
+            itemStarred; // When an item is starred (includes itemId)
+            itemUnstarred; // When an item is unstarred (includes itemId)
+            ```

 ### Feed Management System